 Text of the Article Guidelines 7.1.
-Unless otherwise stipulated in the Special The Beneficiary(ies) is the owner of any Conditions, ownership of, and title and intellectual or industrial right developed in the intellectual and industrial property rights to, the Action such as brevets and patents, and royalties Action's results, reports and other documents etc. However, the Contracting Authority and the relating to it will be vested in the Commission can use, free of charge, all of the Beneficiary(ies). documents produced in the Action.
+Unless otherwise stipulated in the Special Conditions, ownership of, and title and intellectual and industrial property rights to, the Action's results, reports and other documents relating to it will be vested in the Beneficiary(ies).
+By default, the Beneficiaries own any intellectual or industrial right developed in the course of the Action such as patents, trademarks, copyright etc. However, the Contracting Authority and the Commission must be granted a non-exclusive right to use, free of charge, all of the results, reports and other documents produced in the course of the Action.